Aethylred/dynaguppy/README.md

 ### Set up the puppetmaster user on GitLab

-The puppet manifests will have primed the puppetmaster and the gitlab site for integration, but a number of manual steps are required to complete this.
+The puppet manifests will have primed the puppetmaster and the gitlab site for integration, but some manual steps are required to complete this.

 1. Locate the public ssh key for the `puppet` user on the puppetmaster, if the dynaguppy configuration has not changed it should be in `/var/lib/puppet/.ssh/id_rsa.pub`.
 The contents of this file will need to be copied and pasted in later steps.
 1. Log into the Gitlab web application as the administrator user (the default is the `root` user with the password `5iveL!fe`), it will be necessary to change this default password before continuing.